ID Mapper Tool

 Feature Strategy

-This tool uses the Uniprot-KB mapping table to map external IDs to MAAGE.
+This tool uses the Uniprot-KB mapping table to map external IDs.
 This is done using NCBI IDs.
 Due to updates over time some NCBI IDs may achieve better mapping results than others.

 Output Results